Azure/azure-sdk-for-python/sdk/communication/CONTRIBUTING.md

 Make sure to name your PR with the following format when you are ready to submit it: [Communication] - `package-you-are-updating` - `pr-description`.

 Additionally, write a good description about what your PR does in the description section of the PR itself.
 This will help your reviewers have a better understanding of what you are trying to accomplish in your PR.

+## Samples

+Each SDK has a samples folder where you can run example code for every function the SDK you are testing has to offer.
+These samples may have special requirements such as specific environment variables you may have to setup before running them.
+Make sure to take a look at these files and setup the environment as it is expected.

+You can run these samples as you would run any other Python code snippet.
+First, change directory to the samples folder and then use the `python <name-of-the-sample-file>` command to run the code.
+Running these samples against a real resource may cost money depending on which SDK you are testing.